v12technology/fluxtion/docs/index.md

 ## Steps to create an EventProcessor instance
 1. **Describe** the processing logic in user code
-2. **Generate** the EventProcessor by supplying a description to the Fluxtion generator
+2. **Generate** the EventProcessor by supplying a description to the Fluxtion eventProcessorGenerator
 3. **Process** events in the Fluxtion generated EventProcessor instance from (2)

 # Processing events in a stream processor